jeremytammik/tbc/a/1431_firerating_2017.md

 Now, 24 hours after writing the previous sentence, I can tell you that I succeeded.

 Well, add another six hours to edit this post...

+And yet another six hours to struggle with Typepad, which is blocking me from publishing this...

 Here is the updated FireRatingCloud custom ribbon tab with its new set of commands: